geekforbrains/sidekick-cli/README.md

 to be an open source alternative to these tools, providing a similar experience but with the flexibility of using different LLM providers while keeping the agentic workflow.

-Sidekick is currently in beta and under active development.
-I'd love your ideas and feedback.
+*Sidekick is currently in beta and under active development.
+I'd love your ideas and feedback.*

 ## Features

 - No vendor lock-in.
 Use whichever LLM provider you prefer.
+- MCP support
 - Use /undo when AI breaks things.
+- Easily switch between models in the same session.
 - JIT-style system prompt injection ensures Sidekick doesn't lose the plot.
 - Per-project guide.
 Adjust Sidekick's behavior to suit your needs.
 - CLI-first design.
 Ditch the clunky IDE.
-- Easily switch between models in the same session.
 - Cost and token tracking.
-- Web searching and fetching built-in.
 - Per command or per session confirmation skipping.

 ## Roadmap

 - Tests 😅
 - More LLM providers, including Ollama
-- Plugin system (custom tools and agents)

 ## Quick Start

-Install Sidekick and Playwright:
+Install Sidekick.

 ```
 pip install sidekick-cli
-python -m playwright install
 ```

-Startup Sidekick and configure LLM providers:
+On first run, you'll be asked to configure your LLM providers.

 ```
 sidekick